FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 Next I added an opening line that has the device ask the user which part they are going to play.
 The response is, again, Wizard of Oz.
 The operator types in the part the computer is playing and the device asks "Would you like to begin or should I?"
 After another operator input, the device says an initiation message and waits for the user to either say their first line or tell the device which line to start with.
 I decided to exclude asking which play the user wants to read as I was only working with Romeo and Juliet.

 <a href="https://www.youtube.com/watch?v=aYpIQY9AVt0">Line-Reader Demo Video</a>
+Click for a performance of Romeo and Juliet starring me and my Pi.
+Apologies for the shoddy camerawork but I think it's audible and the point comes across.
+Not ideal having one person be operator, user, and cameraman but I didn't have anyone around to help out.

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)